nheesele/unit_economics_with_Python/README.md

 # Unit Economics Analysis

-This repository contains a complete analysis of key unit economics metrics for a subscription-based or transactional business.
-The goal is to evaluate customer profitability by calculating Customer Acquisition Cost (CAC), Average Revenue Per User (ARPU), Gross Margin, Customer Lifetime Value (LTV), and the critical LTV/CAC ratio.

-The analysis is performed using real-world-style sample data and is fully reproducible.
+This repository contains the unit economics analysis of Streamline Pro, a Software as a Service (SaaS) platform by TechStream Solutions.
+Streamline Pro provides comprehensive project management and collaboration tools for businesses of all sizes.
+Understanding the unit economics of the product helps the company:

+* Assess the profitability of acquiring and retaining customers.
+* Evaluate the efficiency of marketing and sales strategies.
+* Make informed decisions about scaling operations and optimizing resource allocation.

+The analysis focuses on the month of **March 2023**.

+The analysis calculates key business metrics such as:
+* Customer Acquisition Cost (CAC)
+* Average Revenue Per User (ARPU)
+* Cost of Goods Sold (COGS)
+* Gross Margin
+* Customer Lifetime Value (LTV)
+* LTV/CAC ratio.
+These metrics help evaluate the profitability and sustainability of customer acquisition and retention strategies.

-## Key Metrics Calculated (2023 Data)
+## Key Metrics Calculated

 | Metric                  | Value       | Notes                                                                 |
 |-------------------------|-------------|-----------------------------------------------------------------------|